 Deploy to target feature is for you.
 This feature is available for all customers on the Enterprise tier of the app.

 Once a deployment has successfully completed, you can use Gearset to push the exact same package to other targets without first running a comparison between them.

 This has a number of benefits:

-- It's a fast and quick way to apply the same of changes to multiple environments.
+- It's a quick way to apply the same set of changes to multiple environments.

 - It removes the need to download and compare the metadata from two environments, speeding up the deployment process.

 - It allows you to tightly control the exact changes being released, as Gearset won't re-run its problem analyzers on the package.

 There are a few things to be aware of when you use this feature: